inspireyc/Working-condition-identification-dataset-for-hybrid-ship/README.md

 There are two main types of working condition problems for ships.
 One is the `internal operating working condition` and the other is the `external environment`.

-For the ship's, how to reduce fuel consumption under different internal working conditions and how to provide decision-making information for optimization strategies through different working conditions is a work worth studying in depth.
+For the ship, how to reduce fuel consumption under different internal working conditions and how to provide decision-making information for optimization strategies through different working conditions is a work worth studying in depth.

 ## how